SinicaGroup/Class-agnostic-Few-shot-Object-Counting/README.md

 <img src="https://user-images.githubusercontent.com/76461262/181036450-ee30acc9-1521-4dd1-b5c3-562308dc7f8d.png" width="200" height="150" /> <img src="https://user-images.githubusercontent.com/76461262/181036669-6d0b78b4-8447-4f8c-9ac6-821351bc4f0b.png" width="300" height="225" /> <img src="https://user-images.githubusercontent.com/76461262/181036720-a7539696-bd5f-4886-aff6-4a343d390276.png" width="300" height="225" /> </br>

 ## Installation
-Our code has been tested on Python 3.8 and PyTorch 1.8.1+cu101.
+Our code has been implemented on Python 3.8 and PyTorch 1.8.1+cu101.
 Please follow the instructions to setup your environment.
 See other required packages in `requirements.txt`.
 ````
 conda create --name CFOCNet python=3.8
 conda activate CFOCNet
 pip install -r requirements.txt
 pip install "git+https://github.com/philferriere/cocoapi.git#egg=pycocotools&subdirectory=PythonAPI"
 ````
-If you have problem about installing **cocoapi**, come [here](https://github.com/philferriere/cocoapi) to find official solution.
+If you have problem about installing **cocoapi**, come [here](https://github.com/philferriere/cocoapi) to find the official documentation.
 ## Getting Started
-* [CFOCNet_demo.ipynb](CFOCNet_demo.ipynb) Is the detail implementation of CFOCNet, you can see how the size of the tensros change.
+* [CFOCNet_demo.ipynb](CFOCNet_demo.ipynb) This notebook tests the detail implementations of CFOCNet, giving insights such as how the size of each tensor changes across each stage.
-* [model](model) This directory contains the main CFOCNEt implementation.
+* [model](model) This directory contains all related modules of our CFOCNet implementation
-* [Eval_Result](Eval_Result) This directory contains some testing good evaluation picture results.
+* [Eval_Result](Eval_Result) This directory contains the ideal results during evaluation stage, where the predicted count and the density map aligns with the groundtruth count.
 ## Data Preparation
 We train and evaluate our methods on COCO dataset 2017. </br>
 Please follow the instruction [here](https://gist.github.com/mkocabas/a6177fc00315403d31572e17700d7fd9) to download the COCO dataset 2017 </br>